 Enter the Connecticut portion of the amount of the member's share attributable to rental activities (gain or loss).
-Unless the PE maintains books and records that satisfactorily disclose the portion of income, gain, loss, or deduction derived from or connected with Connecticut sources, the Connecticut portion is calculated by multiplying the amount of the member's share of the amount from federal Schedule K-1 by the apportionment fraction on Part II, Line 8.
+Unless the PE maintains books and records that satisfactorily disclose the portion of income, gain, loss, or deduction derived from or connected with Connecticut sources and the PE does not have income from subsidiary PEs, the Connecticut portion is calculated by multiplying the amount of the member's share of the amount from federal Schedule K-1 by the apportionment fraction on Part II, Line 8.